Pompeo signs deal to move US troops from Germany to Poland | DW | 15.08.2020

-US Secretary of State Mike Pompeo on Saturday sealed an agreement with Poland to boost the number of American troops in the eastern EU member state.
+US Secretary of State Mike Pompeo has sealed an agreement with Poland to boost the number of American troops in the eastern EU member state.

+Read more: Trump accuses Germany of 'making a fortune' off US soldiers

-"This is going to be an extended guarantee: a guarantee that in case of a threat our soldiers are going to stand arm-in-arm," Polish President Andrzej Duda said during the signing ceremony.
+"This is going to be an extended guarantee: a guarantee that in case of a threat our soldiers are going to stand arm-in-arm," Polish President Andrzej Duda said on Saturday during the signing ceremony.

 "It will also serve to increase the security of other countries in our part of Europe."